 - Place the roast along with any juices from the plate back into the Dutch oven.
 The roast should be completely submerged.
 Bring back up to a gentle simmer.

 - Next, cover securely.
 Place aluminum foil or parchment paper over the top of the Dutch oven before putting the cover on to seal and minimize evaporation as much as possible.
 Some will still occur which is okay as that slow, gentle reduction will produce a rich, wonderful sauce.

 - Place the roast in the oven at 350 degrees and let it simmer away for 2 ½ to 3 hours.

 - When the roast has about 45 minutes to go, place the polenta in the oven uncovered alongside the roast and let it bake away!

 And then!
 A lovely, slowly braised, fall-apart tender Italian Pot Roast (Stracotto)!

-  A pot roast such as this–because it’s so melty tender–it’s difficult to slice unless you let it chill first.
+A Dutch oven pot roast such as this--because it's so melty tender--is difficult to slice unless you let it chill first.
 What I do instead of slicing is I simply break it into serving-sized pieces.

-  Serve the Italian Pot Roast with the Oven-Baked Gorgonzola Polenta!
-Perfect Italian-inspired comfort food everyone will rave about!
+Serve the Italian Pot Roast with the Oven-Baked Gorgonzola Polenta for the perfect Italian-inspired comfort food everyone will rave about!